Skip to content

 What the dashboard adds without duplicating the main node cards:

-• BDS lag, queue, spool, and alerts from /bds_status
+• BDS lag, pending-buffer depth, pool utilization, spool state, filesystem-free space, and alerts from /bds_status

 Use the node's ABCI query surface for canonical reads: